aredtech/leaflet-grid-distance/readme.md

 ```
 import * as L from 'leaflet';
-import { AxesLayer, AxesLayerOptions } from 'axes-layer-with-distance';
+import { AxesLayerWithDistance, AxesLayerOptions } from 'axes-layer-with-distance';

 ```